ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/2_designing_a_dynamic_memory_allocator.md

 start: 0x123 size: 345 allocated: true
 ```

-For the intial state of a heap of size `N`, you will have one range of
+For the initial state of a heap of size `N`, you will have one range of
 unallocated memory.

 ```text